astronomer/docs/learn/airflow-openlineage.md

 ## Lineage on Astro

 For Astronomer customers using [Astro](https://www.astronomer.io/product/), OpenLineage integration is built in.
-The **Lineage** tab in the Astronomer UI provides multiple pages that can help you troubleshoot issues with your data pipelines and understand the movement of data across your Organization.
+The **Lineage** tab in the Astronomer UI provides multiple pages that can help you troubleshoot issues with your data pipelines and understand the movement of data across your organization.
 For more on lineage capabilities with Astro, see [View lineage on Astro](https://docs.astronomer.io/astro/data-lineage) or [contact Astronomer](https://www.astronomer.io/openlineage).

 ## Getting started